LennisNgugi/Audio-to-Text/README.md

 # Audio to text (Email function included)
-Python based audio to text which then emails you the obtained audio and text
+Python based audio to text which then emails you the obtained text

+# I'll add the Email function soon, currently the script only captures audio.